pytesNET/rat.rollup-plugin-sass/README.md

 @RAT - SASS Rollup Plugin
 =========================

-A SASS / SCSS Compiler and Bundler Plugin for [rollup](https://rollupjs.org), which is especially designed for all pytesNET developed rat products.
-Of course, you can use this rollup plugin for your own packages as well, just keep in mind, that the functionality is designed specifically for your own product lines.
+A SASS / SCSS Compiler and Bundler Plugin for [rollup](https://rollupjs.org), which is mainly designed for our own rat and tail products and packages.
+It supports SourceMaps, relative SourceMap Source URLs and does NOT bundle per default, rather it stores each stylesheet separately unless the bundle option is passed additionally.

-This is a highly adapted, TypeScript-written and sourceMap supporting fork from [thgh/rollup-plugin-scss](https://github.com/thgh/rollup-plugin-scss).
+This package is highly inspired by [thgh/rollup-plugin-scss](https://github.com/thgh/rollup-plugin-scss).

 Differences to [thgh/rollup-plugin-scss](https://github.com/thgh/rollup-plugin-scss)
 ----------------------------------------

--   Support for SourceMaps.
+-   Support for SourceMaps (+ relative SourceMap Source URLs).
--   Support for bundled and separate stylesheets.
+-   Support for separate but also bundled stylesheets.
--   Uses the Rollup Native assets emit management.
+-   Uses the Rollup Native assets emit management and configurations.
+-   Adds a few more options, such as banner and footer.
 -   Requires node.js version 14.13.0 or above.
+-   Written in TypeScript.
 -   Does not support postcss and (pre-) processors in general.
 -   Does not support using other SASS libraries (DartSASS is the only supported lib).
 -   Fails on error per default (not changable).